 Perception is a process by which a receiver filters and interprets information from the senses to create a meaningful picture of the world.

-You will have the best understanding of how to approach your audience if you know as much as you can about them.
-In Harper Lee’s To Kill a Mockingbird, Atticus Finch states, “You never really understand a person until you consider things from his point of view, until you climb into his skin and walk around in it.”
+In To Kill a Mockingbird, the character Atticus Finch says, “You never really understand a person until you consider things from his point of view, until you climb into his skin and walk around in it.”
+That statement also applies directly to presentations.
+If you want your speech to matter, you need to consider what your audience is experiencing before you begin to speak.

 Learn more about our Introductory or Advanced Presentation Skills training classes, or find other tools for your life on our public classes list.
 See all of our upcoming seminars.